osllmai/indox_Router/docs/docs/usage/chat.md

 ## Streaming Responses

 For long responses, you might want to stream the response to get it piece by piece.
-Streaming uses an event-based format compatible with OpenAI's streaming API:
+Streaming uses an event-based format compatible with OpenAI's new streaming API with Server-Sent Events (SSE).

+### Basic Streaming Example

 ```python
 import json